 The TOP can take all or a part of your federal tax refund to satisfy a variety of debts.

 Pro tip: If you find yourself struggling with debt for any reason, consider working with a company like Freedom Debt Relief.
 They will help construct a plan and work directly with your creditors to eventually guide you to becoming debt-free.

 1. Past-Due Child Support

-State child support agencies regularly submit to the Department of the Treasury the names and Social Security numbers of people who are behind on their child support payments.
+If you owe back child support, you might know the state can garnish your paychecks to cover the amount you owe.
+State child support agencies also regularly submit to the Department of the Treasury the names and Social Security numbers of people who are behind on their child support payments.

 If you’ve fallen behind on child support payments, you may receive a pre-offset notice from the Office of Child Support Enforcement explaining the actions the federal government can take to enforce your obligation to pay.
 The notice also includes information about how to contest the debt amount if you believe it’s wrong.

 Don’t make the mistake of thinking you’re off the hook when your child reaches 18 years of age.
 If you owe back child support, the agency can still intercept refunds even after your child no longer qualifies for support.

 If you owe money to other government agencies, TOP can take money to satisfy these debts.
 These include past-due or defaulted federal student loans, payments on HUD loans, and any fines, penalties, or fees due to other federal agencies.

 If you owe income taxes to any state — whether you still live there or not – TOP can seize your refund offset to cover that debt.
 This can happen even if you have a payment plan in place with the state agency.